 8. Don’t get in touch with them

-We know, we know, this goes for all breakups and should be obvious.
-But since we’re human and since love makes fools of us all, we’re telling you again: Do not call or send that ‘innocent’ text’.
+We know, we know, this goes for all breakups and should be an obvious one.
+But since we’re human and since love makes fools of us all, we’re telling you again: Do not call or send that ‘innocent’ text.

 It’s normal to miss someone after a breakup, especially if it’s someone you still love.
-But it’s also important to remember the real reason why you broke up.
+But it’s also important to remember the real reason why you broke up and follow the no contact rule religiously.

 9. This too shall pass…

 Breaking up with the love of your life can be very depressing.
 And as hard as it might be to believe, time heals all wounds.
 This pain of heartbreak that you feel right now will eventually fade with time.
-And soon, you will begin to feel like yourself.
+And soon, you will begin to feel like yourself again and enjoy being happily single!

 When you are able to recollect the memories of your relationship and your partner without pain, and maybe even a smile, you will realize you have moved on.
-It will always be bittersweet, but you finally did it.
+It will always be bittersweet, but you will have finally done it.